Vive le Québec libre

 Background

-Even before his arrival, the Canadian federal government had been concerned about President de Gaulle's visit.
-Earlier that year, the French government had not sent a high-level representative to the funeral service for the Governor General of Canada, Georges Vanier.[2]
+Even before his arrival, the Canadian federal government had expressed concern over President Charles de Gaulle’s planned visit.
+Earlier in 1967, the French government had not sent a high-level representative to the funeral of the Governor General of Canada, Georges Vanier.[2]
 This attracted notice in Canada, as Vanier and his wife, Pauline, had been personal friends of de Gaulle since 1940, when the latter was in exile in London, England.[2]
-In April, de Gaulle did not attend the 50th anniversary ceremonies commemorating the Canadian victory at Vimy Ridge.[3]
-So worried was the Pearson government about potential interference of France in domestic affairs that the Canadian Secretary of State for External Affairs, Paul Martin, was dispatched to visit de Gaulle in Paris to mend the two countries' relationship.
-The Montreal Gazette speculated in 2012—45 years after the speech—that de Gaulle was still annoyed over a perceived slight from World War II-era Canadian Prime Minister Mackenzie King's slow recognition of the new French government in late summer 1944.[4]
+In April, de Gaulle also did not attend the 50th anniversary ceremonies commemorating the Canadian victory at Vimy Ridge.[3]
+Concerned about potential French interference in domestic affairs, the Canadian Secretary of State for External Affairs, Paul Martin, visited de Gaulle in Paris in an attempt to improve bilateral relations.
+The Montreal Gazette speculated in 2012—45 years after the event—that de Gaulle may have still harbored resentment over a perceived slight from Prime Minister Mackenzie King's delayed recognition of the postwar French government in 1944.[4]

-In the spring of 1966, as part of the Expo 67 diplomatic protocols, de Gaulle and all world leaders whose countries had an exhibit at the fair were invited to visit Canada during the spring and summer of 1967.[5]
-A few months later, de Gaulle was also sent a separate invitation to visit Quebec by Quebec premier Daniel Johnson.[5]
-De Gaulle, as a visiting head of state, should have arrived in the Canadian capital of Ottawa, as would be conventional protocol.
-Instead, he took the time to sail to French islands of Saint-Pierre and Miquelon with French navy's Mediterranean flagship, the cruiser Colbert, so that he could arrive in Quebec City, the capital city of the province of Quebec.[6]
-There, de Gaulle was cheered enthusiastically, while the new governor general, Roland Michener, was booed by the same crowd when viceregal salute was played at his arrival.[7]
-In his speech, de Gaulle spoke of his country's "evolving" ties with Quebec, hinting at his support for Quebec sovereignty.[8]
+In the spring of 1966, as part of diplomatic protocols for Expo 67, de Gaulle and other world leaders whose countries had exhibits at the fair were invited to visit Canada during 1967.[5]
+A few months later, de Gaulle received a separate invitation from Quebec premier Daniel Johnson to visit the province.[5]
+According to protocol, a visiting head of state would normally arrive in the national capital of Ottawa.
+Instead, de Gaulle traveled via the French navy’s Mediterranean flagship, the cruiser Colbert, to the French islands of Saint-Pierre and Miquelon before arriving in Quebec City, the capital city of the province of Quebec.[6]
+There, he was enthusiastically received, while the new Governor General, Roland Michener, was reportedly booed when the viceregal salute was played upon his arrival.[7]
+In his speech, de Gaulle discussed France’s “evolving” relationship with Quebec, alluding to support for Quebec sovereignty.[8]

 Speech

-On July 15, before boarding the Colbert, de Gaulle told Xavier Deniau: "They will hear me over there, it will make waves!"[9]
-He also confided to his son-in-law General Alain de Boissieu that: "I am going to strike a strong blow.
+Before boarding the Colbert, de Gaulle told Xavier Deniau, “They will hear me over there, it will make waves!"[17]
+He also confided to his son-in-law General Alain de Boissieu that “I am going to strike a strong blow.
 Things are going to get hot.
 But it is necessary.
-It is the last chance to rectify the cowardice of France."[9]
+It is the last chance to rectify the cowardice of France."[17]

-On July 24, de Gaulle arrived in Montreal and was driven up the Chemin du Roy to Montreal City Hall, where Mayor Jean Drapeau and Premier Johnson waited.
-De Gaulle was not scheduled to speak that evening, but the crowd chanted for him; he told Drapeau: "I have to speak to those people who are calling for me".
-According to a number of personal interviews with high-ranking French officials, as well as documents he uncovered, scholar Dale C. Thomson wrote that de Gaulle's statement was planned, and that he used it when the opportunity presented itself.[9]
+On July 24, upon reaching Montreal, de Gaulle was driven to Montreal City Hall, where Mayor Jean Drapeau and Premier Johnson were present.
+Although he was not scheduled to speak, the crowd chanted for him.
+He informed Drapeau, “I have to speak to those people who are calling for me.”
+According to scholar Dale C. Thomson, based on interviews with high-ranking French officials and contemporaneous documents, de Gaulle’s statement had been pre-planned and was delivered when the opportunity arose.[17]

-De Gaulle stepped out onto the balcony to give a short address to the assembled masses which was also broadcast live on radio.
-In his speech he commented that his drive down the banks of the Saint Lawrence River, lined as it had been with cheering crowds, reminded him of his triumphant return to Paris after its Liberation from Nazi Germany.
+De Gaulle addressed the assembled crowd from a balcony, with the speech broadcast live on radio.
+He remarked that the sight of cheering crowds along the banks of the Saint Lawrence River reminded him of his triumphant return to Paris following its Liberation from Nazi Germany.
 The speech appeared to conclude with the words Script error: No such module "Lang". ("Long live Montreal!
 Long live Quebec!"), but he then added, Script error: No such module "Lang". ("Long live free Quebec!
 Long live, long live, long live French Canada!
-And long live France!"),[11] whereupon the crowd roared with approval, especially after hearing, Script error: No such module "Lang"..
+And long live France!"),[19] whereupon the crowd roared with approval, especially after hearing, Script error: No such module "Lang"..

 Reaction

-This statement, coming from the French head of state, was considered a serious breach of diplomatic protocol.[12][13]
-It emboldened the Quebec sovereignty movement, and produced tensions between the leadership of the two countries.[13]
-The crowd's reaction to de Gaulle's phrase was emotional and it sparked controversy with many English Canadians afterwards, as they were outraged at the implied threat to Canada's territorial integrity.[12]
-Canadian Prime Minister Lester B. Pearson rebuked de Gaulle with an official statement, delivered to the French Embassy on July 25, and read on national television that evening.[14]
-He said "The people of Canada are free.
+De Gaulle’s statement was widely regarded as a serious breach of diplomatic protocol.[20][21]
+It emboldened the Quebec sovereignty movement and heightened tensions between the governments of Canada and France.[21]
+The crowd’s enthusiastic response to de Gaulle’s phrase was emotional, and many English Canadians reacted with outrage, interpreting it as a threat to Canada’s territorial integrity.[20]
+Canadian Prime Minister Lester B. Pearson formally rebuked de Gaulle in a statement delivered to the French Embassy on 25 July 1967, which was also read on national television that evening.[22]
+Pearson stated, “The people of Canada are free.
 Every province in Canada is free.
 Canadians do not need to be liberated.
-Indeed, many thousands of Canadians gave their lives in two world wars in the liberation of France and other European countries."[14]
+Indeed, many thousands of Canadians gave their lives in two world wars in the liberation of France and other European countries."[22]

-A media and diplomatic uproar ensued thereafter, which resulted in de Gaulle cutting short his visit to Canada.[15]
-The day after the speech, de Gaulle visited Expo 67 and hosted a banquet at the French pavilion.
-On July 26, instead of continuing his visit on to Ottawa, where he was scheduled to meet with Prime Minister Pearson, he decided to return to France on a French military jet.[16][17]
+The speech provoked a media and diplomatic uproar, prompting de Gaulle to cut short his visit to Canada.[23]
+On the day following the address, he visited Expo 67 and hosted a banquet at the French pavilion.
+On 26 July, rather than continuing on to Ottawa for a scheduled meeting with Prime Minister Pearson, de Gaulle returned to France aboard a French military jet.[24][25]

-The newly appointed Canadian Minister of Justice, Pierre Trudeau, publicly wondered what the French reaction would have been if a Canadian Prime Minister shouted, "Brittany to the Bretons".[15]
-From then on, de Gaulle remained unimpressed by Trudeau, saying Script error: No such module "Lang". ("We have not one concession, nor even any courtesy, to extend to Mr. Trudeau, who is the adversary of the French cause in Canada.")[18]
-De Gaulle was also heavily criticized by a large part of the French media for his breach of international protocol, in particular by Le Monde.[19]
+Pierre Trudeau, newly appointed Canadian Minister of Justice, publicly speculated on how France might have reacted if a Canadian Prime Minister had made a comparable statement, such as "Brittany to the Bretons".[23]
+De Gaulle reportedly remained unimpressed by Trudeau, stating Script error: No such module "Lang". ("We have not one concession, nor even any courtesy, to extend to Mr. Trudeau, who is the adversary of the French cause in Canada.")[26]
+De Gaulle also faced criticism from much of the French media for breaching international protocol, including commentary in Le Monde.[27]

-Meanwhile, to members of the Quebec sovereignty movement, the speech was viewed as a watershed moment.[13]
-Occurring soon after the Quiet Revolution, and taking into account the low economic and political state of French Canadians at the time, the support of a foreign head of state seemed to add credibility to the movement in the eyes of many, including future Quebec premier René Lévesque.[20][21]
+Among members of the Quebec sovereignty movement, the speech was seen as a pivotal moment.[21]
+Coming shortly after the Quiet Revolution and amid the low economic and political status of French Canadians at the time, de Gaulle’s endorsement appeared to confer legitimacy on the movement for many, including future Quebec Premier René Lévesque.[28][29]

-On the flight home from Montreal, de Gaulle told René de Saint-Légier de la Saussaye—his diplomatic counsellor—that the event was "a historical phenomenon that was perhaps foreseeable but it took a form that only the situation itself could determine.
+On the flight back to France, de Gaulle reportedly told his diplomatic counsellor René de Saint-Légier de la Saussaye that the event represented “a historical phenomenon that was perhaps foreseeable but it took a form that only the situation itself could determine.
 Of course, like many others I could have got away with a few polite remarks or diplomatic acrobatics, but when one is General de Gaulle, one does not have recourse to such expedients.
-What I did, I had to do it."[22]
+What I did, I had to do it."[30]

 Aftermath

-The French president's trip and speech triggered an unprecedented Franco-Canadian crisis.
-The federal Canadian government accused the French president of interfering in its internal affairs.
-Relations between the two countries would not improve until after de Gaulle's resignation in 1969.[23]
+De Gaulle’s visit and speech triggered an unprecedented diplomatic crisis between France and Canada.
+The federal Canadian government accused the French president of interfering in Canada’s internal affairs.
+Bilateral relations remained tense and did not significantly improve until after de Gaulle’s resignation in 1969.[31]

-In February 1969, de Gaulle visited Brittany, during which, in Quimper, he declaimed a stanza of a poem written by his uncle (also called Charles de Gaulle) in the Breton language, expressing devotion to Breton culture.[24]
-The speech followed a series of crackdowns on Breton nationalism and de Gaulle had been accused of double standards for, on the one hand, demanding a free Quebec, while on the other oppressing the liberation movement in Brittany.[25]
-During this Quimper speech, he responded to this accusation by telling his listeners that Brittany was free and had been freed by Bretons and other French forces during the Liberation.[26]
+In February 1969, de Gaulle visited Brittany.
+During a speech in Quimper, he recited a stanza of a poem written by his uncle, also named Charles de Gaulle, in the Breton language, expressing devotion to Breton culture.[32]
+The address followed a period of government crackdowns on Breton nationalism, and de Gaulle had been criticized for double standards: advocating Quebec independence while suppressing Breton nationalist movements.[33]
+In response, he stated that Brittany was free and had been liberated by Bretons and other French forces during World War II.[32]

 Legacy

-A statue of de Gaulle was unveiled in Quebec in July 1997, on the thirtieth anniversary of his visit.
-On its plinth is an inscription extracted from a speech he delivered at an official dinner the evening before his appearance on the balcony for the Montreal City Hall:
+A statue of de Gaulle was unveiled in Quebec in July 1997, marking the thirtieth anniversary of his 1967 visit.
+The plinth bears an inscription excerpted from a speech he delivered at an official dinner the evening before his appearance on the balcony at Montreal City Hall:

 <templatestyles src="Template:Quote_box/styles.css" />